sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-efi-protocol.md

 # Trusted Execution Environment EFI Protocol

 Licensing: Microsoft agrees to grant to you a no charge, royalty-free license to its Necessary Claims on reasonable and non-discriminatory terms solely to make, use, sell, offer for sale, import, or distribute any implementation of this specification.
-“Necessary Claims” are those claims of Microsoft-owned or Microsoft-controlled patents that are technically necessary to implement the required portions (which also include the required elements of optional portions) of this specification, where the functionality causing the infringement is described in detail and not merely referenced in this Specification.
+"Necessary Claims" are those claims of Microsoft-owned or Microsoft-controlled patents that are technically necessary to implement the required portions (which also include the required elements of optional portions) of this specification, where the functionality causing the infringement is described in detail and not merely referenced in this Specification.

 ## <span id="1.0_introduction"></span><span id="1.0_INTRODUCTION"></span>1.0 Introduction